Billaferd/QuantumNexus/Mission Card Creation Guidelines.md

    * 0 points in a domain indicate no proficiency.
    * 4 points represent transcendent mastery in that domain.
    * The points you allocate to each domain on your mission cards determine the maximum domain values allowed on other cards in your deck.
-   * The number of domain points assigned to a single Mission Card should vary between 1 and 4.
+   * The number of domain points assigned to a single Mission Card should vary between 1 and 4, this is a total across all domains added together.

 ##### Example